 Cyclamen plants also thrive in high humidity.
 During the winter, it is best to set the pot in a tray filled with water and pebbles.
 Make sure that the pot isn’t constantly touching the water or it will cause root rot.

 Cyclamen does need a good fertilizer in order to be healthy, lush, mature plants.
 The key to a good fertilizer for these plants is nitrogen.
 For Cyclamen, make sure that the fertilizer has low levels of nitrogen and is administered every couple of weeks during its growing season.
 During the summer months, you do not need to fertilize the Cyclamen.

 Pests & Diseases

 There are a few pests and diseases to look out for.
 Here are a few to look out for and some tips on how to get rid of them.

 Mites typically congregate in between the stems and leaves.
 If you begin seeing stripped, yellowed leaves, the Cyclamen may have mites.
 In order to get rid of them, the best method is to use insecticidal soaps or oils.
 Repeat the treatment until the mites are gone.

 Aphids are incredibly small bugs that are usually green or black in color and stay around a plant’s roots or leaves.
 They suck out the nutritious sap in a plant which usually results in a stunted plant with curling leaves.

 You can purchase ladybugs to eat and chase away the aphids or spray the plant with insecticidal soap.

 Root rot is typically caused by overwatering your plants.
-Make sure to look out for yellowing leaves and only water your Cyclamen when an inch of the soil is dry.
+Make sure to look out for cyclamen yellowing leaves and only water your plant when an inch of the soil is dry.
 Similarly, overwatering can cause a fungus (botrytis) to grow resulting in yellowing or browning leaves.